The Best Chain Steakhouses in America

 There are over 600 Texas Roadhouse locations in 43 states.

 The first Texas Roadhouse location was actually not opened in Texas at all, but in Clarksville, Indiana, in 1993.

 Texas Roadhouse founder Kent Taylor sketched his idea for the restaurant on a cocktail napkin.

 The Texas Roadhouse menu features a variety of dishes, including chicken, burgers, sandwiches, country dinners, and, naturally, steaks.

-Texas Roadhouse offers eight different cuts of steak: the USDA choice sirloin, Ft.
+Texas Roadhouse offers different cuts of steak: the USDA choice sirloin, Ft.
 Worth ribeye, the Dallas filet, the New York strip, the bone-in ribeye, the steak kabob, the filet medallions, and the Road Kill, which is chopped steak.

 Each steak comes with your choice of two sides, which could include a baked potato, buttered corn, green beans, mashed potatoes, seasoned rice, steak fries, Texas red chili, sauteed onions, and sauteed mushrooms.

 If you don’t love steak, you might try one of Texas Roadhouse’s chicken specialties, including grilled BBQ, country fried, herb-crusted, and smothered chicken.

 Saltgrass Steak House is a Texas-themed steakhouse chain specializing in steak, chicken, and seafood.

 There are 90 Saltgrass Steak House locations in Alabama, Arkansas, Colorado, Florida, Kansas, Louisiana, Mississippi, Missouri, Nebraska, Nevada, North Carolina, Oklahoma, and Texas.